CyclotronResearchCentre/bidsme/README.md

 - **MTState** is retrieved from `[CSASeriesHeaderInfo"]["MrPhoenixProtocol"]["sPrepPulses"]` and set either to `On` of `Off`

-> **Warning** These fields are guaranteed to be in the Siemens DICOM files, in case different origin, their implementation must be either patched up or performed in plugins.
+> **Warning** These fields are guaranteed to be present in DICOM files generated by a Siemens scanner, in case of a different origin, their implementation must be either patched up or performed in plugins.

 > **Warning** `B1mapNominalFAValues`, `B1mapMixingTime` and `RFSpoilingPhaseIncrement` are sequence